ArcticMC/Scenarios/descriptions.md

 ### Enchant Progression (L)
 > All players receive 1 enchanting table use for each kill they get.

+### Enchanted Death (L)
+> You cannot craft enchanting tables.
+When a player dies, they will drop an enchanting table.
+(Please Note: You will be Disqualified of you team-kill your teammates for an enchanting table.)

+### End Meetup (L)
+> Once the game has reached it's Meetup phase, players will be frozen and teleported into the end.
+PvP will be disabled for about 10-15 seconds.
+Then the fight happens.
+After 10 mins, the dragon will spawn if the game is not completed.

 ### Ender Dance (H)
 > IT'S A RACE TO THE DRAGON!
 Wait, it's not.
 The goal of this scenario is to be on top of one of the dragon's healing pillars and destroy one of them.
 Then if you have a music disk and a jukebox, you must place a jukebox on one of the pillars and put the music disk in the jukebox to win the game!
 Same rules apply with Dragon Rush (3 Eyes of ender missing).

-### End Meetup (L)
-> Once the game has reached it's Meetup phase, players will be frozen and teleported into the end.
-PvP will be disabled for about 10-15 seconds.
-Then the fight happens.
-After 10 mins, the dragon will spawn if the game is not completed.

 ### Enemy Recon (L)
 > Whenever you get a kill you will earn 1 recon.
 This recon will allow you to spy on what the player has in terms of inventory and information.
 By using the command /er <Player> it will use 1 recon, and it has a 30% chance of broadcasting in chat on who you are spying on.